JustAnItalian/Modpack/README.md

 # Modpack
-the modpack of all time
+Get the mods from the release section